juan7745/hello-world-2/README.md

 # hello-world-2

 i hummans,
-in this moment i have created the best idea of the business
+in this moment i am creating the best idea of the business